 A. Effective the first full pay period of July, 2017, employees who meet the eligibility criteria provided in Section 2 of this Article shall receive a one percent (1%) increase in salary rate.

-If FY 2018 tax revenues equal or exceed $27.072 billion, then, effective the first pay period in July, 2017, employees may receive an additional increase of one percent (1%) in salary rate.
+If FY 2018 tax revenues equal or exceed $27.072 billion, then, effective the first pay period in July, 2017, employees shall receive an additional increase of one percent (1%) in salary rate.

 The terms, “state tax revenues,” “budgeted revenues,” and “budgetary funds” shall have the meanings assigned to those terms in M.G.L., Ch.
 29, sec.
 1.